 Official name: State of Israel

-Population: Over 8.8 million
+Population: Approximately 10 million

 Political system: Parliamentary democracy